YOUR SKILLS ARE LIFE CHANGING

-Will there be other volunteers there?
+Will there be other international interns there?

 When can I book my flights?

 We advise all applicants not to book their flights until they have received official confirmation of acceptance as a volunteer.
-We also ask that volunteers liaise with us directly about arrival times before booking flights – we generally require volunteers to book their flights to arrive during working hours, Monday to Friday (so that a staff member can meet you at the airport), however there are often other factors such as bank holidays to consider as well as staff availability on certain days, therefore we ask that all arrival dates and times are approved with us prior to booking.
+We also ask that candidates liaise with us directly about arrival times before booking flights – we generally require volunteers to book their flights to arrive during working hours, Monday to Friday (so that a staff member can meet you at the airport), however there are often other factors such as bank holidays to consider as well as staff availability on certain days, therefore we ask that all arrival dates and times are approved with us prior to booking.

 Will I need a visa?

-You will need to obtain a visa from the Thai Embassy in order to volunteer for CCD.
+You will need to obtain a visa from the Thai Embassy in order to work for CCD.
 Once you have been accepted, we will send you a letter and other supporting documents you need to apply for a Non-Immigrant Visa (category “O”).
 You will need to take this to the Embassy or Consulate, along with other necessary documentation.
 Requirements do vary between Embassies/Consulates, and do sometimes change, so make sure you check these before going!
 It is also sometimes possible to apply by post.
 We will provide the support you need to acquire your visa before leaving for Thailand.

 Will I need vaccinations?

-It is highly recommended that volunteers have up-to-date vaccinations for Hepatitis A, Tetanus, Diphtheria and Polio.
+It is highly recommended that you have up-to-date vaccinations for Hepatitis A, Tetanus, Diphtheria and Polio.
 Some of these require a course of injections over a number of weeks, so you will need to factor this into your planning schedule.
 Your doctor or nurse may also advise you to consider vaccinations against Hepatitis B, Rabies, Japanese Encephalitis and Typhoid.
 There are also plenty of mosquitoes!
 Take a good quality mosquito repellent containing DEET with you.
-We advise all volunteers to contact their GP or travel nurse for the most up to date guidelines on whether there are malarial zones in Thailand.
+We advise all interns to contact their GP or travel nurse for the most up to date guidelines on whether there are malarial zones in Thailand.

 What about my health while I am in Thailand?